vpelss/Forever_Passwords/README.md

-Forever Passwords is the best way to manage your passwords.
-It is easy, safe and secure.
+Forever Passwords will easily create and manage long, complex passwords that are not stored anywhere!

 Why is the Forever Passwords method of generating passwords for you?

 Password management recommendations:
 - Do not reuse passwords.
 Reuse of passwords is a bad practice.
 If one site is hacked, your password is compromised on other sites.
 - Do not store passwords anywhere.
 Passwords should not be written down, stored in any location and not stored by browsers
-- Passwords should be long, complex, and random.
-Multiple passwords are hard to remember
+- Passwords should be long and complex.
 - (This one is my opinion only) Do not use password management software.
 Do you trust a company with all your passwords?

 Solution and benefits of Forever_Passwords: